NiraOfficial/niraclient/README.md

 This repo includes:

 #### nira.py
 A commandline Nira client tool for performing Nira tasks on the command-line.
-Run it with `--help` for usage details.
-Also see the [Quick Start](#quick-start) section below.

 #### niraclient.py
 Includes the implementation of the API calls.
 Some inline documentation can be found in the file.
 This could be imported and used by a larger python application, though we do reserve the right to change its interface, so please bear that in mind.